web-push-libs/web-push-php/README.md

 In order to fix this, WebPush sends notifications in batches.
 The default size is 1000.
 Depending on your server configuration (memory), you may want to decrease this number.
 Do this while instantiating WebPush or calling `setDefaultOptions`.
 Or, if you want to customize this for a specific flush, give it as a parameter : `$webPush->flush($batchSize)`.

+#### contentType

+Sets the "Content-Type" header for HTTP requests with a non-empty payload sent to the push service.
+Especially newer [Declarative push messages](https://www.w3.org/TR/push-api/#declarative-push-message) require a specific JSON payload, so this should be set to "application/json" in such cases.

 ### Server errors